SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps_general.md

   - On the left hand side, find the `Project` section and click on the `Add Files` button
   - Select the images to load.
 Multiple selection is allowed, and also across folders at the same level (at least in Mac 🍎)

-- Recommended approach to load frames:
+- _Recommendation_:

-  - Loading the frames of one video only in a labelling session is a good idea - flicking through the frames of a video recorded with a static camera helps to identify the individuals.
+  - Loading the frames of just one video in a labelling session is a good idea.
+This is because flicking through the frames of a video recorded with a static camera helps us identify the individuals when they move.
-  - What we did during our labelling sessions was to divide the 50 frames extracted for each video in two parts (25 frames each), and assigned each part to a person to label.

 - Once loaded, use the left/right arrows to navigate through the images

 ### 4. Add bounding boxes annotations to the images

 - Before starting, ensure the shape selected is `Rectangular` (see left-hand side panel, `Region shape` section)

-- Zooming in the frame to label
+- Zoom-in the frame to label it

+  _Hack_:

   - It is possible to zoom in the frame to label using the magnifying glass tool in the top bar.
   - However, I found that when I am zoomed in on the right hand side of the frame, if I switch to the next frame (with the left arrow), the zoom location is reset to the leftmost-side of the image.
 This is a bit annoying when labelling the right hand side of the image.
   - As a workaround I did the following (using Chrome, in a Mac): instead of zooming in the frame, we zoom in the whole browser window.
 To do this, I click on an empty area of the left side panel and zoom-in using the pinch gesture on the trackpad.
 This way we can zoom in on the right hand side of the image and also switch across frames without the zoom changing location.
   - For some reason, this pinch gesture is not equivalent to clicking the magnifying glass tool in Chrome - I'm not sure why

 - To label the **first frame**, draw a rectangle around every individual

   - To select a bounding box, click on it.
-To resize it, click and drag its borders.
-  - To unselect a selected bounding box, press `ESC`
+  - To unselect a selected bounding box, press `ESC`.
-  - To delete a bounding box, select it and press `d`
+  - To delete a bounding box, select it and press `d`.
+  - To resize a bounding box, click and drag its borders.
   - Some additional comments
     - The number shown next to the annotation is the identifier for that bounding box.
 For now, we don't aim to reuse that as an identifier for an individual, so don't worry about being consistent with that ID across frames.
     - Aim to draw a fairly tight box around the animal, but including all of its bodyparts.
 This is just so that there is not much variation across different labellers.
     - The bounding boxes can overlap - that is not an issue.
     - Aim to draw a bounding box also if the animal is partially occluded.
     - Flicking through the frames before and after the current one is very useful to identify individuals.
-    - The `Help` menu in the top bar contains further documentation on the tool and its shortcuts.
+    - The `Help` menu in the top bar contains further documentation on the annotation tool and its shortcuts.

 - For the next frames, the following shortcuts can speed up the process.
 To label frame `f+1` based on the annotations in `f`:

   - Select all the bounding boxes in frame `f` by pressing `a`